gravitational/teleport/docs/2.3/enterprise.md

 Every user in Teleport is **always** assigned a set of roles.
-The open source edition of Teleport automatically assigns every user to the "admin" role, but the Teleport Enterprise allows administrators to define their own roles with far greater control over over what actions users have authorization to take.
+The open source edition of Teleport automatically assigns every user to the "admin" role, but the Teleport Enterprise allows administrators to define their own roles with far greater control over the actions users have authorization to take.

 Lets assume a company is using Active Directory to authenticate users and place them into groups.
 A typical enterprise deployment of Teleport in this scenario